piomin/kubernetes-workshop/readme.md

     name: podinfo
 ```

+Now, Then CTRL+C. Then go to callme-service and run again `skaffold dev -n workshop --port-forward`.

 #### 3.d) Read and print labels inside application
 The implementation of bean responsible for reading `version` label from file inside a mounted volume is ready and visible below.
 ```java